 If an increased proportion of patients in the "sitting" health state were to lose their milestones, the incremental cost-effectiveness ratios become less favourable (scenarios #7a-7c in Table 4.21).
-The pessimistic scenario which assumed that 30% of the patients in the "sitting" health state lose milestones and also assumed lower survival and lower utilities for those in the "sitting" health state, resulted in an incremental cost per QALY of approximately \$2.5 million and an incremental cost per LY gained of \$825,000.
+The conservative scenario which assumed that 30% of the patients in the "sitting" health state lose milestones and also assumed lower survival and lower utilities for those in the "sitting" health state, resulted in an incremental cost per QALY of approximately \$1.5 million and an incremental cost per LY gained of \$630,000.
+Note that the conservative scenario still includes the utility benefit for achieving interim milestones, as in the base case.